 Morning-after pill; Postcoital contraception; Birth control - emergency; Plan B

-TYPES OF EMERGENCY CONTRACEPTION
+CHOICES FOR EMERGENCY CONTRACEPTION

-Two emergency contraceptive pills may be bought without a prescription:
+Two emergency contraceptive pills may be bought without a prescription.

-- Plan B One-Step is a single tablet that contains 1.5 mg of levonorgestrel.
+- Plan B One-Step is a single tablet

 - Either may be taken for up to 5 days after unprotected intercourse.

 Ulipristal acetate (Ella) is a new type of emergency contraception pill.
 You will need a prescription from a health care provider.

 - Ulipristal is taken as a single tablet.

 - It may be taken up to 5 days after unprotected sex.